 We endeavour to keep your information relevant, accurate, complete and up to date.
 When you arrive for an appointment the receptionist at your clinic may request confirmation that your details have not changed.
 If you require your personal information to be updated, please contact your clinic.
 If you think that the information we hold about you is not correct, let us know in writing.
 We will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.

 Patients and clients can request to have copies of their personal information, clinical notes, images and reports sent to them or a third party by contacting one of our centres to obtain a Release of Personal Information Consent Form.Your personal information will not be released unless a consent form has been signed, received and processed by the privacy.
 We will only disclose personal information in accordance with the Privacy Act.
 This means that personal information may be disclosed:

 - For the purposes and uses for which we have advised that we are collecting it, and for related purposes that you would reasonably expect

 - Where we have the consent by you to do so

 - Under other circumstances where permitted under the Act.

-If you wish to make a complaint about how we have handled your personal information, you can communicate your concerns in writing on the contact details provided below.
-Your complaint will be investigated, and you will receive a written response to your complaint.
-If you are not satisfied with the response you may lodge a privacy complaint with the Office of the Australian Information Commissioner.
+If you have concerns about how we have handled your privacy, let us know in writing and your complaint will be investigated, and you will receive a written response to your complaint within 30 days.
+If you are not satisfied with the response, you may lodge a privacy complaint with the Office of the Australian Information Commissioner.